FarhanaAlam04/NLP_Project_Multimodal-Transformer-Based-Model-for-Adverse-Drug-Event-Detection/README.md

 The .html files in this repository are exported versions of Jupyter Notebooks.
 These were saved using the File → Save and Export As → HTML option in Jupyter.
 This allows viewing the notebooks without needing Jupyter itself.

 Important Note:
 When viewed on GitHub or Google Drive, the HTML files may appear as raw code instead of fully rendered notebooks.
-This is expected behavior — to properly view the formatted output:
+If it happens, to properly view the formatted output:

 Option 1: Download the .html file and open it in any web browser.